libredesktop/Libredesktop.github.io/README.md

 # docs.lubuntu.net

 ## About lubuntu
-Lubuntu is a fast and lightweight operating system.
+[Lubuntu](https://lubuntu.net) is a fast and lightweight operating system.
 The core of the system is based on Linux and Ubuntu.
 Lubuntu uses the minimal desktop LXDE, and a selection of light applications.
 It focuses on speed and energy-efficiency.
 Because of this, Lubuntu has very low hardware requirements.

 ## System Requirements
-In tests is was shown that lubuntu until version 16.10 can be installed on a Pentium II or Celeron system with With 256MB RAM to have usable system.
+In tests it has been shown that lubuntu until version 16.04 can be installed on a Pentium II or Celeron system with With 256MB RAM to get a usable system.
 With 512MB of RAM, you do not need to worry much.
 The recommended "Desktop" installer after version 17.04 is 1 GB of RAM.
-For PCs with less resources, please try an alternative installer from the download pages.
+For PCs with less resources, you can also try an alternative installer, that should still work with less resources from the download pages.

 ## Applications in lubuntu